Promissory Note

 You are lending money to a family member or friend and need a formal written document that clearly establishes the loan amount, repayment schedule, and interest rate to prevent misunderstandings that could damage the personal relationship.

 A small business is borrowing from a private investor or another business and needs a legally enforceable instrument that documents the debt obligation for both parties' accounting, tax reporting, and legal protection.
-The business's LLC operating agreement should authorize the member or manager signing the note on the company's behalf.
+The business's Free llc operating agreement should authorize the member or manager signing the note on the company's behalf.

 You are financing the sale of a vehicle, equipment, or other personal property and need a promissory note that documents the buyer's obligation to make installment payments along with provisions for default and repossession.